walterfreeman/phys307/projects/project3.md

 ---
 layout: page
-category: Projects
+category: top
-navtitle: Project 3
+title: Project 3
 permalink: projects/project3.html
 use_math: true
 ---
 <center>

-This assignment is posted as a <a href="hw3.pdf">PDF</a>.
-Note that it has been extended until Thursday before class.
+This assignment is posted as a <a href="hw3.pdf">PDF</a> so the mathematics looks better.

 </center>